-576 MINUTES - 20TH NOVEMBER 2019
+0576.
+MINUTES - 20th NOVEMBER 2019

-Moved by Councillor Tom Munro and seconded by Councillor Tricia Clough RESOLVED that the minutes of a meeting of a Growth Scrutiny Committee held on 20th November 2019 be approved as a true and correct record.
+Moved by Councillor Tom Munro and seconded by Councillor Tricia Clough RESOLVED that the Minutes of a Growth Scrutiny Committee held on 20th November 2019 be approved as a correct record.

-577 LIST OF KEY DECISIONS AND ITEMS TO BE CONSIDERED IN PRIVATE
+0577.
+LIST OF KEY DECISIONS AND ITEMS TO BE CONSIDERED IN PRIVATE

-Moved by Councillor Tom Munro and seconded by Councillor David Dixon RESOLVED that the List of Key Decisions and Items to be considered in private document be noted.
+Moved by Councillor Tom Munro and seconded by Councillor David Dixon RESOLVED that the List of Key Decisions and items to be considered in private document be noted.

-578 PRIVATE RENTED SECTOR HOUSING - REVIEW OF BDC ROLE AND RESPONSIBILITIES AND PARTNERSHIP WORKING
+0578.
+PRIVATE RENTED SECTOR HOUSING - REVIEW OF BDC ROLE AND RESPONSIBILITIES AND PARTNERSHIP WORKING